 My name is Ross Poulton.
-I'm 30, and I'm a problem solver.
+I'm 30-something, and I'm a problem solver.

 I've got a pretty broad collection of interests: computers & IT, fatherhood, music, photography, and craft beer.
 I've written a little about some of those things below.